kjatillo/tud-final-project-vle/README.md

 ---

 ## CI/CD Pipeline
-The CI/CD pipeline is implemented in [Azure DevOps](https://dev.azure.com/X00190944/FinalYearProject/_build) connected to a cloned project repository [Deployment Repository](https://github.com/kjatillo/deployment-year4-project) due to restrictions in the current repository.
-The pipeline is triggered on changes to the `main` branch and executes the following stages:
+The CI/CD pipeline is implemented in [Azure DevOps](https://dev.azure.com/X00190944/FinalYearProject/_build) and the pipeline is triggered on changes to the `main` branch and executes the following stages:

 **Build**
 ```yml